VAT Late Payment Penalty

 How the Penalties Stack

-Miss a quarterly deadline with AED 100,000 of VAT due and the meter runs like this: AED 1,000 for the late return, AED 2,000 immediately on the unpaid tax (2%), then AED 4,000 per month while the balance remains.
-Six months of inaction turns a filing slip into roughly AED 27,000 of penalties on top of the tax.
+Miss a quarterly deadline with AED 100,000 of VAT due and the meter runs like this: AED 1,000 for the late return, then 14% a year on the unpaid tax applied monthly, which is about AED 1,167 for each month the balance sits there.
+Six months of inaction turns a filing slip into roughly AED 8,000 of penalties on top of the tax.
+Under the regime abolished on 14 April 2026 the same six months would have cost around AED 27,000.

 • Late return: fixed AED 1,000 / AED 2,000 — filed or not, pay this once

-• Late payment: 2% of unpaid tax immediately after the due date
+• Late payment: 14% a year on the unpaid tax, from the day after the due date

 • Errors found later can add fixed and percentage-based error penalties